byte-crunchers/ss-utopia-spark/README.md

 ## Jenkins Parameters
 ### Setup Stage
 **SPARK_VERSION** - '3.x.x' - The version of Spark to be downloaded
 **ASSEMBLY_SPARK_VERSION** - '3.x.x' - The version of Spark used in the spark-streaming-kinesis-asl JAR that has been pre-assembled and uploaded onto S3.
-Idealy this should be the same as SPARK_VERSION, but life is far from ideal.
+Idealy this should be the same as SPARK_VERSION, but life is far from ideal
 **HADOOP_VERSION** - '3.x' - The version of Hadoop used with Spark
 **MYSQL_JAR_VERSION** - '8.x.x' - The version of the MySQL JDBC JAR to download
 **SCALA_VERSION** - '2.x' - The version of Scala used with Spark
 ### Deploy Stage
 **NUM_EXECUTORS** - 'x' - Base number of executor containers - deprecated
-**MAX_EXECUTORS** - 'x' - Maximum number of executors that may be created with auto-scaling **NUM_CORES** - 'x' - Number of cores per executor **THREADS** - 'x'  - Number of Python threads and therefore DB connections per task (at one task per core) **EXECUTOR_MEMORY** - "xm" - Amount of memory allocated to the executor pod **DRIVER_MEMORY** - "xg" - Amount of memory allocated to the driver pod **SUSTAINED_TIMEOUT** - "xm" -  Time after requesting new executors to request more if need be - deprecated **PARTITIONS** - 'x' - Number of partitions to break each batch into.
+**MAX_EXECUTORS** - 'x' - Maximum number of executors that may be created with auto-scaling
+**NUM_CORES** - 'x' - Number of cores per executor
+**THREADS** - 'x'  - Number of Python threads and therefore DB connections per task (at one task per core)
+**EXECUTOR_MEMORY** - "xm" - Amount of memory allocated to the executor pod
+**DRIVER_MEMORY** - "xg" - Amount of memory allocated to the driver pod
+**SUSTAINED_TIMEOUT** - "xm" -  Time after requesting new executors to request more if need be - deprecated
+**PARTITIONS** - 'x' - Number of partitions to break each batch into.
 Should be around one per task or MAX_EXECUTORS * NUM_CORES
 **BATCH_LENGTH** - 'x' - Window of time in which spark collects messaged from Kinesis before sending them to the executors as a single batch.
 **SCALING_INTERVAL** - 'x'  - Every interval, the autoscaler checks to see if more or fewer pods are needed

 ## URL:
 https://github.com/byte-crunchers/ss-utopia-spark